FridayOrtiz/timebase/paper/executive_summary.md

 1. Study prior art on NTP storage channels and NTP covert caches
 1. Identify potential NTP storage channels that satisfy the following criteria:
     *  Do not noticeably interfere with normal NTP functionality
-    *  (Optionally) survive a stratum layer
 1. Design and document one or more covert channels that meet these criteria
-1. Implement the channel as a BPF XDP filter, with a receiver application
+1. Implement the channel as a BPF TC filter, with a receiver application
-    *  Document a method to reconstitute data using nothing but OS native utilities
+    *  (optionally) Document a method to reconstitute data using nothing but OS native utilities
 1. Demonstrate our implementation working in a virtual machine environment

 Our final deliverables will be: